-CS 1335 Elementary COBOL Programming An introduction to elementary computer programming concepts.
+CS 1338 Elementary FORTRAN Programming

+An introduction to elementary computer programming concepts.
 Emphasis is on techniques of problem analysis and the development of algorithms and programs.
-Syntax of the COof problem analysis and the development of algorithms and programs.
 Syntax of the FOR-TRAN programming language.
 The course does not presume previous programming experience.